dzuk-mutant/font_notes/readme.md

 In order to make [forc](https://github.com/mutantstandard/forc), an emoji creation tool, I've been creating my own documentation and notes to facilitate making that.

-The purpose of these documents is to:
+The purpose of this is to:

-1. Digest the specifications of TrueType and OpenType in a way that strips extraneous information that's not relevant to making an emoji font.
+- Digest the specifications of TrueType and OpenType in a way that's easier to digest, and strip extraneous information that's not relevant to making an emoji font.
+- Create connections between various separate aspects of font making to streamline the understanding of making an emoji font.
+- Provide justifications to decisions made in forc, because there is so much information to digest when embarking on something like this.
-2. Provide a guide for anyone else interested and provide justifications for the design decisions that the library this documentation was made to help will make.
+- Provide a guide for anyone else interested in font creation but finds the standard documentation a bit scary.

 ### Assumptions

-- This is going to assume that the relationships between characters/ligatures and emoji is 1:1 (which it basically is in Emoji)
+- This is going to mostly assume that the relationships between characters/ligatures and emoji is 1:1 (which it basically is in Emoji)
-- This is going to assume that all the glyphs that will be produced in any font all have the same *square* metrics.
+- This is going to assume that the font is monospaced.
 - These fonts should work flawlessly on their target operating systems without any complaints or compatibility issues (as long as those platforms support the emoji font format in question).
 - Fuck Silicon Valley, fuck capitalism.

 ### There may be inaccuracies at this stage